Menu

 "Given its associated serious complications, this comorbidity needs to be recognized and taken into account when treating individuals with psoriasis," they conclude.

 Attribution/Source(s): This quality-reviewed publication was selected for publishing by the editors of Disabled World (DW) due to its relevance to the disability community.
-Originally authored by JAMA and Archives Journals and published on 2010/12/20, this content may have been edited for style, clarity, or brevity.
-For further details or clarifications, JAMA and Archives Journals can be contacted at NOTE: Disabled World does not provide any warranties or endorsements related to this article.
+Originally authored by JAMA and Archives Journals and published on 20 Dec 2010, this content may have been edited for style, clarity, or brevity.

-: Single dose of experimental treatment with human antibody blocks an immune signaling protein crucial to the disease.
+Single dose of experimental treatment with human antibody blocks an immune signaling protein crucial to the disease.
+Published: 20 Mar 2015.

-: Information regarding Psoriasis an irritating skin disorder usually occurring on the elbows, knees, and scalp.
+Information regarding Psoriasis an irritating skin disorder usually occurring on the elbows, knees, and scalp.
+Published: 5 Nov 2013.